eda-ricercatore/gulyas-scripts/notes/tutorials/git-tutorial.md

 Use *GitHub*, or another Web-based source-code-hosting service, to share your
 	portfolio online with other people \cite{Nguyen2014}.
-	The portfolio can be for software development, data science, embedded hardware design, VLSI design, UI/UX design, and/or product design.
+	The portfolio can be used for software development, data science, embedded hardware design, VLSI design, UI/UX design, and/or product design.